apollographql/apollo/graph-manager-docs/source/datadog-integration.md

 ---
-title: Integrating Studio with Datadog
+title: Forwarding metrics to Datadog
-sidebar_title: Datadog
+sidebar_title: Forwarding metrics to Datadog
 ---

 The **Apollo Datadog integration** enables you to forward Studio performance metrics to your Datadog account.
 Datadog supports an advanced function API, which enables you to create sophisticated graphs and alerts for GraphQL metrics.